yamil-issa/robot-swarm/adr.md

     - Scientist 🔬 (Analyzes scientific sites)
 - Addition of Robot struct:
     - Stores position (x, y)
-    - Holds id and robot_type
+    - Holds robot_type
+    - Tracks energy level and discoveries
     - Implements movement logic with collision avoidance
+    - Handles resource collection and station return
+- Addition of Station struct:
+    - Manages resource collection
+    - Tracks all discoveries
+    - Provides discovery statistics
 - Dynamic Map Representation:
     - Robots are displayed as E, M, S directly on the ASCII map
     - Map updates dynamically as robots move
-- Possible extension for handling resource collection
+    - Resources are displayed with colored symbols
+    - Station is displayed at a fixed position

 ### API Impact
 - No external API at this stage, only internal struct-based architecture
+- Thread-safe implementation using Arc<Mutex<T>> for shared resources

 ### General Configuration Impact
 - Map generation is based on a **Perlin Noise** function for obstacles
 - Uses a **random seed** to ensure reproducibility
 - Map size is configurable via CLI arguments `cargo run width height`
-- Number of robots is currently fixed at 3, but can be made configurable
+- Number of robots is fixed at 3 (one of each type)
-- Robots now move randomly, avoiding obstacles
+- Robots have energy management and return to station when low
 - Terminal clears each frame for real-time simulation
-- Frame update interval set to 500ms to ensure smooth animation
+- Frame update interval set to 400ms for smooth animation
+- Station is placed at the left center of the map
+- Resource generation probability is 3% per type per tile

 ### DevOps Impact
 - No significant impact at this stage, as the project is in early development
+- Dependencies managed through Cargo.toml:
+  - noise = "0.8" for Perlin Noise generation
+  - rand = "0.8" for random number generation
+  - crossterm = "0.26" for terminal rendering

 ## Considerations
 - Alternative approaches like cellular automata for terrain generation were considered but discarded in favor of Perlin Noise for smoother transitions.
-- Random resource placement was chosen with a 5% probability per resource type per tile.
+- Resource placement uses a 3% probability per resource type per tile for balanced distribution.
-- Future work could implement pathfinding (A or Dijkstra)* for smarter movement.
-- Each robot moves one step at a time, but we may introduce different movement behaviors per robot type.
+- Robots implement basic pathfinding towards resources and station.
+- Each robot type has specialized behavior:
+  - Explorers move randomly when energy is high
+  - Miners and Scientists actively seek their respective resources
+  - All robots return to station when energy is low
+- Thread-safe implementation ensures safe concurrent access to shared resources

 ## Decision
 - Use **Perlin Noise** for procedural map generation
 - Structure the project into **modular Rust files** (`map.rs`, `robot.rs`, `station.rs`)
-- Render the map in **ASCII format** for simplicity
+- Render the map in **ASCII format** with colored symbols
 - Add energy, mineral, and scientific resources to the map
 - Enable CLI-configurable map size
-- Introduce robot movement system with basic pathfinding rules
+- Implement robot movement system with energy management
 - Ensure robots cannot move into obstacles
 - Use a looped simulation with delays to animate movement
 - Store robots in a Vec<Robot> for tracking movements